-Cacao is the purest form of chocolate you can consume.
-The term cacao is typically used to identify beans from the Theobroma cacao tree; a plant that produces large pod-like fruits, which contain seeds in white a sticky, sweet, and tart pulp.
-(1) When ripe, cacao pods are harvested and cracked open to remove the seeds, known as cacao beans.
-Once harvested, the cacao beans are then transferred to heaps or bins, often covered with banana leaves, and left to ferment for several days.
-(2) This process of fermentation helps to destroy the coat of the seed, kill the germ, and begin to develop a sweeter taste.
-(3)
+The term cacao is typically used to identify beans from the Theobroma cacao tree; a plant that produces large pod-like fruits, which contain seeds in white a sticky, sweet, and tart pulp (1).
+When ripe, cacao pods are harvested and cracked open to remove the seeds, known as cacao beans.
+Once harvested, the beans are then transferred to heaps or bins, often covered with banana leaves, and left to ferment for several days (2).
+This process of fermentation helps to destroy the coat of the seed, kill the germ, and begin to develop a sweeter taste (3).

-When the beans are well fermented, they are then dried in the sun for several days before being sorted for production.
-Any flat, germinated, mouldy, or broken beans are sorted and removed, and all of the good beans are sorted into sacks for further processing.
-The sorted cacao beans are typically roasted unless a raw product is required, then crushed to create cacao nibs ready to make chocolate products.
-(2)
+The fermented cacao beans are then dried in the sun for several days before being sorted for production.
+Any flat, germinated, moldy, or broken beans are sorted and removed, and all the good beans are sorted into sacks for further processing.
+The sorted beans are typically roasted unless a raw product is required, then crushed to create cacao nibs ready to make chocolate products (2).

 What about cacao powder vs. cocoa powder?

 Cacao powder and cocoa powder are very similar, the only difference being the temperature used for processing.
-Cacao powder is made from raw cacao beans processed at low a temperature and then milled into a powder, while cocoa powder is made from roasted cacao beans processed at a high temperature and then milled into a powder.
-(4) Cacao powder tends to have a bitter taste, while cocoa powder is often alkalized during processing (or Dutch-processed) to reduce acidity and bitterness.
+Cacao powder is made from raw cacao beans processed at a low temperature and then milled into a powder, while unsweetened cocoa powder is made from roasted cacao beans processed at a high temperature and then milled into a powder (4).
+Cacao powder tends to have a bitter taste, while cocoa powder is often alkalized during processing (or Dutch-processed) to reduce acidity and bitterness.

 |NUTRITION PER 5g||CACAO POWDER||COCOA POWDER|